Monica Maughan

-Monica Cresswell Maughan (née Wood, 15 September 1933 – 8 January 2010) was an Australian actress with roles in theatre, radio, television, film and ballet over a career spanning 52 years.
-She is probably best known for her stint in TV series Prisoner as Pat o'Connell.
+Monica Maughan (née Wood; 15 September 1933 – 8 January 2010) was an Australian actor.
+Among many roles in a 52-year career in theatre, film, radio, ballet & television, she portrayed Pat O'Connell on the television series Prisoner.

 Early life and education

 Maughan was born Monica Cresswell Wood in Tonga to Australian missionaries Rev. Dr A. Harold Wood and medical doctor Olive Wood (née O'Reilly).
-She had 5 brothers and sisters, including Dr Elizabeth Wood-Ellem and Rev. Dr H. D'Arcy Wood.
+She had 5 brothers and sisters, including historian Elizabeth Wood-Ellem and minister H. D'Arcy Wood.

-The family moved to Sydney, Australia, in 1937 – Monica was three-and-a-half and spoke no English – and shortly afterwards to Melbourne, where her father became principal of Methodist Ladies' College (MLC) and her mother his unofficial deputy.
+The family moved to Sydney in 1937 – Monica was three-and-a-half and spoke only Tongan – and shortly afterwards to Melbourne, where her father became principal of Methodist Ladies' College (MLC) and her mother his unofficial deputy.

 Maughan attended MLC, where she received her only formal drama training with speech teacher Dorothy Dwyer, and went on to study French at the University of Melbourne, graduating in 1959 with a BA.

-Maughan was a member of the University of Melbourne Dramatic Club, where she adopted the stage name Maughan.
+Maughan was a member of the Melbourne University Dramatic Club, where she adopted the stage name Maughan.
 She made her stage debut opposite Barry Humphries in Ben Hecht's fast-paced satire The Front Page in April 1954.

 While studying part-time, Maughan worked as a secretary at St Ives Hospital in Melbourne.
 In 1960, she returned to MLC to teach speech.